 Frank heads the Entrepreneurial Institute and is the Managing Director of the NYU Innovation Venture Fund which invests in early stage NYU startups.
 He is a member of the national teaching team for the National Science Foundation’s I-Corps program and an Adjunct Faculty at the NYU School of Engineering.
 He has been a venture capitalist for over 15 years.

-Jen is the Program Coordinator at the Entrepreneurial Institute, where she oversees the Leslie eLab operations and provides administrative support for the Institute's senior leadership.
-She is a returned Peace Corps Volunteer and recently worked at the UN World Food Programme.
+Jen is the Senior Operations Manager for the NYU Entrepreneurial Institute, where she manages the Leslie eLab, the Institute's finances, and leads events, including the Entrepreneurs Festival.
+She is a returned Peace Corps Volunteer and previously worked at the UN World Food Programme.
 Jen holds an M.A. in International Relations from St. John’s University.

-Sarah is the Program Manager for the Entrepreneurial Institute where she builds technical programming and grows external partnerships.
+Sarah is the Senior Program Manager for the Entrepreneurial Institute where she leads educational programs for NYU startups, manages the mentor network and grows external partnerships.
 Prior to joining the Institute, Sarah worked at General Assembly and Stanford University.
 Sarah holds an M.A. in Comparative International Education from Columbia University.

 Amazon Web Services offers a broad set of global compute, storage, database, analytics, application, and deployment services that help organizations move faster, lower IT costs, and scale applications.